hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 ## Chroot Mounts

-The `chroot_mounts` configuration can be used to mount additional devices within the chroot.
+The `chroot_mounts` configuration can be used to mount specific devices within the chroot.
 By default, the following additional mounts are added into the chroot by Packer: